keyboard-ergonomics/keymacs/README.md

 ### Factors that taken into account

+* Preferable usage of the home row
 * Use English letter frequency statistics
 * Minimize lateral movement on the most used bigrams and trigrams
 * Minimize same finger usage on the most used bigrams and trigrams
+* Equal effort for both hands

 ### Heatmaps